 Allison Levine, MS.Ed., CRC

-Allison Levine is currently a third year doctoral student in Rehabilitation Counselor Education.
-She currently serves as a research assistant, and the graduate teaching assistantship coordinator, overseeing teaching assistants in the CEPSE department.
-Allison attended Hofstra University, where she obtained an MS.Ed in Rehabilitation and Mental Health Counseling.
-She has been a Certified Rehabilitation Counselor since 2012, and has experience working in psychiatric rehabilitation.
-Allison serves as the Midwest Representative on the board for RCEA.
-Allison’s research interests include supervision, leadership, and student evaluation in rehabilitation counselor education, as well as professional issues in the discipline of rehabilitation counseling.
+Ms. Allison Levine is a doctoral candidate in Rehabilitation Counselor Education.
+Allison’s research interests include evaluation in pre-service counselor education programs, leadership, and clinical supervision in interdisciplinary work environments.
+Her dissertation involves the establishment of an instrument for systematic evaluation of professional dispositions in counselor education, in alignment with CACREP Standards.
+Allison attended Hofstra University, where she obtained an MS.Ed in Rehabilitation and Mental Health Counseling, and has been a Certified Rehabilitation Counselor since 2012, with experience working in psychiatric rehabilitation.
+Allison also serves as the Midwest Representative on the board for RCEA.

 Dr. Yurgos Politis completed a Physics degree at the University of Athens, qualifying as a Physics teacher.
 He then undertook a Masters in Education and a PhD in Education in University College Dublin.
 He is currently a Marie Curie Fellow with the ASSISTID programme, spending two years at Michigan State University and one at University College Dublin.
 His project, Virtual Learning for people with ASD, will offer training on communication skills through a Virtual World.
 He will develop an intervention that is personalized according to the needs and preferences of each participant to ease their transition from education to independent life.